Hyftar/hyftar-php-framework/README.md

 The variables values are then passed to the `$params` attribute in the controller under the `'variables'` key (i.e. `$params['variables']`).

+The router also supports `get` and `post` methods for adding routes more explicitly.

 ### Controllers

 Controllers respond to client actions (clicking on a link, submitting a form